 condition is described in the book.

-- The latest edition is available as an eBook for download.
+- The latest edition is available as a 2017 eBook for download.

 Nutrient Formulas and Printed books are shipped from Alpha Online to all destinations in Canada and USA.
 Prices are listed in Canadian dollars.